Joe Lombardo: Voting

 In an April 2022 interview with The Nevada Independent, Lombardo said he did not believe there was fraud in the 2020 presidential election and saw no reason to believe Joe Biden was not "duly elected", although he suggested that "the election system has the ability to have fraud in it".

 Healthcare

 Lombardo originally decried Nevada's public option, calling it "political theater", but more recently has accepted that it will be enacted.
 He has sought to alter the proposal by adding a market stabilization program to it.

 Personal life

 Lombardo was divorced and has one child from his previous marriage.
 He married Donna Alderson, a commercial real estate broker, in 2015.
 Lombardo is Catholic.
-In his spare time, he is an off-road racer in the SCORE International racing series.
+He is an off-road racer in the SCORE International racing series.
+On May 15, 2026, police pulled Lombardo over following a suspected red-light violation; he was issued a warning but no citation.